Mahomes throws 2 TDs and Chiefs hang on to beat Dolphins 21-14 in Germany

 Mahomes connected on first-half scoring passes to Rashee Rice and Jerick McKinnon as Miami (6-3) kept getting stuck in third-and-long situations.
 The Dolphins also fell to 0-3 on the season against teams with winning records.

 Mahomes finished 20 of 30 for a season-low 185 yards in his European debut, but the Chiefs’ offense struggled in the second half.
-Tight end Travis Kelce had just three catches for 14 yards.
+Tight end Travis Kelce had just three catches for 14 yards, which was just enough to become the franchise’s career leader in receiving yards.

+“Obviously, penalties and then me not connecting on guys deep down the field hurt us, but luckily for us our defense is playing their tail off and we got the win,” Mahomes said.

 Three Chiefs players combined to put Kansas City up 21-0 just before halftime on one of the top defensive plays of the season so far.